Force Field Analysis

 Example

-The following is an example of a force field diagram that was created to decide whether to implement a content management system in a company or not.
+The following is an example of a force field diagram that was created to determine the implementation of a content management system within a company.

 Force Field Analysis Example